KevinChang0618/Predict-Citizen-Income-with-Machine-Learning/README.md

 - Random Forest with confusion matrix get accuracy 65.04% and error rate 34.96% before tuning.
 After tuning, we have 14.29% error rate.
 Also, we find capital gain and relationship are two most important variables to affect our response.

 # Conclusion
-Based on above method results, the data analysis get Rondom Forest to be the best model with the lowest prediction classification error rate.
+Based on above method results, we get Rondom Forest to be the best model with the lowest prediction classification error rate.
 And we also find that the group of people who have a wife, have a PhD background and work  related to technology such as computer engineering that have the most possible probability to be classified as high income citizens in the US.
 The analysis result reveals that males have significantly more income than females on average.
 In other words, this data has a gender gap on income, which was a society issue back to 1996.
 Besides, older people are more likely to have higher income.

+# Resource
+Data from UCI research database: https://archive.ics.uci.edu/ml/datasets/Adult